j2machado/obi-first-tauri/README.md

+# Obi Tauri Test

+This is my first try at using Tauri.

+Just an initial development environment.

+Let's see what I get myself into building soon.

+Below I'm leaving the original README that comes with the Tauri scaffold.

 # Tauri + React + Typescript

 This template should help get you started developing with Tauri, React and Typescript in Vite.